 Upon imbibing heroin, users often feel a ‘rush’, which is the sensation of the drug’s effects quickly spreading throughout the body.
 It’s a very sensual feeling that’s been described as physical numbness or as a sense of warmth and tingling.
 As well, heroin is often described as causing users’ mouths to become quite dry and there’s the sensation that one’s limbs have become extremely heavy and more difficult to move.
 Meanwhile, the drug dampens one’s ability to feel pain, which makes sense since heroin belongs to the same class of drugs to which many of the most well-known and widely-used painkillers.
 There’s also an intense sense of lethargy and sedation.

-When a person continues to use heroin frequently over a period of time, he or she becomes quite likely to develop dependence.
-Although heroin withdrawal isn’t typically considered to be life-threatening in the way that alcohol and benzodiazepine withdrawals often are, heroin withdrawal is unanimously described as being quite unpleasant.
+When a person continues to use heroin frequently over a period of time, he or she becomes quite likely to develop a physical dependence that will require a detox once the addict decides to get clean.
+Although heroin withdrawal isn’t typically considered to be life-threatening in the way that alcohol and benzodiazepine withdrawals often are, heroin addiction withdrawal is unanimously described as being one of the worst withdrawals from drug addiction and is quite unpleasant.
 For instance, there’s an intense physical discomfort due to the body being forced to deal with physical sensations.
-Individuals suffering from heroin withdrawals also usually experience profuse sweating, yawning, insomnia, heart palpitations, anxiety, depression, mood swings, and a number of other potential effects.

 Heroin withdrawal symptoms may only last a week or so, but the symptoms can be severe and may include (but are not limited to):